 To learn more about the transport options available in Luton, consult the Luton Council website.

 Then again, maybe you have the funds for a taxi, or you’ve managed to convince someone to give you a lift.
 Nice going!
-Provide the driver with the test centre postcode (LU1 1RX) and let a sat nav lead the way.
+Provide the driver with the test centre postcode (LU2 7XH) and let a sat nav lead the way.

 Looking at these pass rates may not fill you with hope.
-They’re all below average and there’s a steady decline year after year.
+They’re almost all below average.
 That being said, pass rates represent huge numbers of learners and so don’t really reflect how well individuals are likely to do on the test.
 Plus, the test is going to be the same wherever you take it!

 If you’re determined to pass the theory test, you’d do better to focus on studying rather than pass rates…